dalalbhavya/uav-ugv/README.md

 ./startsitl.sh
 ```

-2. Now open a new terminal and run
+2. Now open a new terminal and run (replace last digit for respective world (e.g. drdo_test_2.launch for world2)
 ```
-roslaunch iq_sim apm.launch
+roslaunch interiit22 drdo_test_1.launch
 ```

 3. In a new terminal run